peterwilli/audio-maister/README.md

 - Install the cli tool: `pip install git+https://github.com/peterwilli/audio-maister.git`
 - To restore an audio file called "input.wav" and save it to "fixed.wav", run `audiomaister --input_file input.wav --output_file fixed.wav`
 - That's it!
 You're ready to go.
+For GPU acceleration, you can append `--accelerator=cuda` to the `audiomaister` command.
 </details>

 <details>